Special Educational Needs & Disabilites (SEND)

 - Parents will be invited to attend parent consultation evenings twice a year where their children’s progress will be discussed with the class teacher.
 If you have any other concerns you may speak to your child’s class teacher as they should be your first port of call.
 They may then pass on information to the SENCO should they require greater support in the classroom.

-- Educational Plans- If you child requires an Educational Plan the class teacher or SENCO may need to meet with you to explain the targets that have been set.
+- Learning Support Plans- If you child requires a Learning Support Plan the class teacher or SENCO may need to meet with you to explain the targets that have been set.
 Parents may also be expected to support their child with targets for home too.

 - If your child has a severe Special Educational Need they may need to go through a process where an Educational Health Care Plan (EHCP) is put in place for them.
 If this is necessary the SENCO will have in-depth consultations with you throughout the process.
 Some children may already have one of these in place or may have a Statement.
 In order to make sure that these are kept up to date the SENCO will meet with you several times a year to make sure that targets are being met and that children are progressing within school.
 You will also be invited to attend an annual review with other relevant professionals where new targets may be set for your child.